konstantinbe/milk/README.md

 Conventions
 -----------

-* 2 spaces, no tabs.
+* 2 spaces, no tabs
 * Use CamelCase notation for namespaces, classes, and mixins:
   `Core.Extensions`, `RegularXMLParser`, `PartiallyFreezeable`
 * Use UPPERCASE notation for constants: